dialogic-godot/documentation/documentation/saving-and-loading.md

 - `Dialogic.Save.load_file(@slot_name, @file_name, @default)`

-For example if you have your game data in a dictionary your code could look like this:
+For example, if you have your game data in a dictionary, your code could look like this:

 ```gdscript
 func save_game():